 In the screenshot below, you will see that they would first navigate to the CPU page to get a glance at all of the average and percent CPU for the entire Citrix and MEDITECH environment.

-Out-of-the-Box CPU monitoring
+Citrix Troubleshooting Out-of-the-Box CPU monitoring

-From this page the customer was then able to compare the alerted machine CPU against others in the environment.
+From this page, the customer was then able to compare the alerted machine CPU against others in the environment.
 They were also able to drill into the VMware virtual machine metrics by clicking the graph icon to view additional key CPU metrics via the hypervisor trending over time.

-In the screenshot below the customer was able to use this display to see that the %CPU had been steadily increasing over an hour time span before it maxed at 100% for one their XenApp servers which was hosting MEDITECH.
+In the screenshot below the customer was able to use this display to see that the %CPU had been steadily increasing over an hour time span before it maxed at 100% for one their XenApp servers which were hosting MEDITECH.

 Identify Usage Trends